hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 **What exactly is dispersion?** Dispersion is a measure of spread or variability in the data.
 Variance, standard deviation, IQR, among other measures, can all be used to measure dispersion.
 However, DESeq2 has a specific measure of dispersion (α) related to the mean (μ) and variance of the data: `Var = μ + α*μ^2`.

-**What does the DESeq2 dispersion represent?** The dispersion estimates are inversely related to the mean and directly related to variance. **Based on this relationship, the dispersion is generally greater for lower mean counts and higher for larger mean counts.** We can compare dispersion estimates to compare the variance of genes for a given mean (the dispersion estimates for genes with the same mean will differ only based on their variance). **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**
+**What does the DESeq2 dispersion represent?** The dispersion estimates are inversely related to the mean and directly related to variance. **Based on this relationship, the dispersion is higher for small mean counts and lower for large mean counts.** We can compare dispersion estimates to compare the variance of genes for a given mean (the dispersion estimates for genes with the same mean will differ only based on their variance). **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**

 The plot of mean versus variance in count data below shows the variance in gene expression increases with the mean expression (each black dot is a gene).